niess/calzone/docs/source/installation.rst

 ---------------------

-Calzone might require some optional dependencies to be installed, depending on your desired format for encoding geometries, and on your Python version.
+Calzone might require some optional dependencies to be installed, depending on your desired format for encoding maps and geometries, and on your Python version.
 These are listed in :numref:`tab-optional-dependencies` below.

 .. _tab-optional-dependencies: